The Inbetweeners 2: Plot

 The boys meet Katie who is with a group of backpackers.
 While Will tries to fit in with the backpackers, they mock him upon realising that he is a holidaymaker rather than a traveller.
 They travel to a youth hostel in Byron Bay and Will sings a cover of "The First Time Ever I Saw Your Face" to Katie, who seduces him at the hostel.
 Before they can have sex, Katie passes out, shortly before a backpacker enters and attacks Will for thinking that he is engaging in rape, setting off Will's own rape alarm in the process.

 The next day, the boys join the backpackers at Splash Planet, a water park.
 Jay believes that his ex-girlfriend Jane works there.
 Neil accidentally kills a dolphin by feeding it fast food, and Simon is attacked by some fathers after they mistake him for a paedophile.
 A worker tells Jay that Jane has left Splash Planet and is working in the outback.
-As Will uses a waterslide, Neil soils himself due to IBS symptoms and his faeces follows Will down the slide.
+As Will uses a waterslide, Neil soils himself due to IBS symptoms and his faeces follow Will down the slide.
 Will is hit in the face by the faeces, causing him to vomit uncontrollably and the pool to be evacuated.

-The boys leave Splash Planet, and Jay opens up about having traveled to Australia to reconnect with Jane.
+The boys leave Splash Planet, and Jay opens up about having travelled to Australia to reconnect with Jane.
 Lucy tells Simon over Skype that Jane works at a horse farm in Birdsville.
 The boys prepare to drive there, but Will, angry and dejected over the Splash Planet incident and towards his friends' treatment of him, stays in Byron Bay in the hopes of starting a relationship with Katie and becoming a traveller.
 Will struggles to fit in with the "spiritual" activities of the travellers and discovers that Katie is having sex with multiple people at once.
 He rebukes the group and flies to Birdsville, reconciling with the boys.

 In the desert, Jay's car runs out of fuel and the boys try to get help, to no avail.
 Believing that they will die, they are rescued by Jane and her colleagues.
 Jane is touched by Jay's efforts to win her over again, but does not take him back.

 At Bryan's house in Sydney, the boys discover that Jay's father and Will's mother have flown out to meet them.
 To Will's dismay, his old head of sixth form, Mr Gilbert, is now in a relationship with Will's mother.
-Over Skype, Lucy breaks up with Simon after revealing that she has been having sex with Pete.
+Over Skype, Lucy breaks up with Simon after revealing that she has been having sex with Pete to Simon's relief.
 The boys drive off to continue travelling in Australia.

 They later travel from Australia to Vietnam, and then spend time in Thailand and Cambodia.
 Upon their return to the United Kingdom months later, Neil is in a relationship with an older female traveller from Byron Bay, while Will's mother announces her engagement to Mr Gilbert.